xapian/xapian-gsoc-proposal/proposal.rst

 **Coding Week 9: July 23–July 29**

 * GSoC Evaluation: July 23 - 27
+* Give an example of how the whole system works from click logging to reranking the documents in the documentation.
-* Document various models and how to use the model.
+* Document how to use the model in detail.
 * Discuss the CTR evaluation with mentors.
-* **Deliverable:** a detailed documentation.
+* **Deliverable:** a brief guidance for users.

 **Coding Week 10: July 30–August 5**

+* Generate more click logs for the traning and evaluation phase.
 * Implementing the CTR evaluation method for click models.
-* Discuss the frequency of evaluation and the threshold of accuray to change the model.
+* Discuss the selecting mechanism between different models.
+* Document various models in technical details.

 **Coding Week 11: August 5–August 11**

 * Documenting how to use the evaluation method for click models.
-* Decide the default click model and implement the machanism of changing the click models.
+* Implement the selecting machanism of changing the click models.
 * **Deliverable:** a detailed mechanism and documentation about the evaluation methods of click models.

 **Coding Week 12: August 12–August 19**